isTheo/GuessTheFlag/README.md

 # Guess The Flag

-### This is my personal extension of Hacking With Swift project Guess The Flag.
-### I've invested more time than I'd like to admit in developing this minimal app, but I've enjoyed experimenting with tools like UIButton, CALayer, and CGAffineTransform.
+### I've likely invested more time than necessary in this basic project, but I've enjoyed experimenting with tools such as UIButton, UIColor, CALayer, CGAffineTransform, setting up a timer, and customizing fonts.

 ## Key Components: